 Below are step-by-step instructions on how to make shrimp tempura:

-In a medium bowl, whisk together tempura batter ingredients until smooth and runny.
+- Next in a medium bowl, whisk together tempura batter ingredients until smooth and runny.

-Drizzle 2 teaspoon of excess batter on top of each piece of shrimp, flip it over and let this fry for 1 minute or until crispy.
+- Then drizzle 2 teaspoon of excess batter on top of each piece of shrimp, flip it over and let this fry for 1 minute or until crispy.
 Then drizzle another 2 teaspoon of batter, flip over and fry for another 1 minute or until it's crispy.

 Sauce

-In a small bowl, combine sauce ingredients together and serve with tempura.
+Lastly in a small bowl, combine sauce ingredients together and serve with tempura.

 Storage

-- Tempura in general is best consumed same day.
-However, leftovers can be stored in an airtight container in the fridge and it can last up to 3-4 days, but it will be soggy.
-To reheat, I suggest reheating in the air fryer or in the preheated oven for 4-5 minutes at 350 degrees F.
+- Leftovers can be stored in an airtight container in the fridge and it can last up to 3-4 days, but it will be soggy.
+To reheat, reheat in the air fryer or in the preheated oven for 4-5 minutes at 350 degrees F or until hot.

 Pairing Suggestions